pockerman/qubit-notes/software_engineering/2025-04-28-consistency-models.md

 As the name implies this form guarantees that a client will be able to observe the state of a system that it is not affected if any of the replicas is lagging behind.
-This will be the case if the read/write requests to the leader.
+This will be the case if the read/write requests are wired to the leader.
 In other words, every request appears to be atomic [2].
 Strong consistency is also known as <a href="https://jepsen.io/consistency/models/linearizable">linearizability</a> [2].
-However, in this consistency  all reads and writes have to go through the leader node which causes a chocking point which limits the throughput.
+However, in this consistency model all reads and writes have to go through the leader node which causes a chocking point which limits the throughput.

 ### Sequential consistency

-If relax the real-time guarantees of the stong consistency model the we have the seqiential consistency model.
+If we relax the real-time guarantees of the stong consistency model then we have the seqiential consistency model.
 In this model, the replica will receive the requests in the same order as the leader but it may not be necessarilly up to date with the leader.
 A typical example of sequential consistency is when a producer and a consumer are synchronized via a queue [2].
 If we pin a client to a specific replica, then each client will have a different view of the system